ethiry99/HW5_PyBer_Analysis/README.md

 1. ### Potential for Rural Growth

   * The number are fares for rural area is very low.
 Some advertizing in these area is not only very affordable it also can have a large impact with the $34.62 mean fare.

-2.
+2. ### Over Saturation of Urban Drivers

+  * With an Average Fare per Driver of $16.57 it appears there is a surplus of Urban drivers.
+It may be time to ease off on new driver bonuses, and recruitment expenses.

+3.